 The interest subsidy, in that case, would be around $700 a year.
 That’s not much, but it’s still a nice benefit to have in case you go into the private sector and need to refinance.
 The subsidy travels with you even if you leave academia.

 You want years of PSLF credit once you earn a full professor salary

 Whether you go into teaching, research, or administration, you will eventually earn wages that no longer classify as poverty level.
 For a history professor, you might earn only $60,000 to $80,000 starting, while engineering professors might earn significantly more than that.

-In most cases, if you built up years of credit to use Public Service Loan Forgiveness while in grad school, you should be able to get a significant chunk of your student debt forgiven regardless of what your income ends up being.
+In most cases, if you built up years of credit to use PSLF while in grad school, you should be able to get a significant chunk of debt relief regardless of what your income ends up being.

 To show this, pretend Rachel Chu went to an expensive liberal arts college before she went to get her Ph.D. in economics and eventually become a professor at NYU.
 She had $70,000 of Direct Consolidation loans when she got her bachelor’s degree.

-She could just refinance her debt to a 10 year fixed rate and 5% and pay it off rapidly.
-However, what if she pursued the PSLF program since she’s a full-time employee at a not for profit (NYU)?
+She could just refinance her debt to a 10-year fixed rate at 3.5% and pay it off rapidly.
+However, what if she pursued the PSLF program since she’s a full-time employee at a nonprofit organization (NYU)?